 To quantify the spatial predictors of human-coyote conflict, we generated spatial predictor variables measured at a 10 x 10 m cell size within a 100, 200, 400, 800 and 1600 m circular buffer of each report.
 These variables included: the proportion of each land cover type (defined above), building density (proportional area of building footprints; Statistics Canada 2019), and the distance to roads (in meters) using the City of Edmonton single line street network geospatial database.
-We applied an exponential distance decay function to road distance measurements (e-ad, d = distance to roads, a = 0.002), transforming values exceeding a few hundred meters to zero and confining all values between zero and one (Nielsen et al. 2009).
-We used univariate ordinal regression models to determine the optimal scale for habitat variables and building density by selecting the scale at which the variable had the lowest Akaike information criterion (AIC; Burnham & Anderson 2004).
-We used this approach instead of selecting a standard scale for all variables (Wine et al. 2015), because we hypothesized that the effect of different predictors on coyote response or human perception would vary across scales.
-For example, an incremental increase in the amount of natural habitat measured at a large scale could disproportionately affect coyote response to humans if den sites elicit aggressive behaviour and are located in these areas.
+We applied an exponential distance decay function to road distance measurements (e-ad, d = distance to roads, a = 0.002), transforming values exceeding a few hundred meters to zero and confining all values to be between zero and one (Nielsen et al. 2009).
+We used univariate ordinal regression models to determine the best-fit scale for habitat variables and building density (Wine et al. 2015) with Akaike information criterion (AIC; Burnham & Anderson 2004).
+After removing correlated variables our spatial predictors for models of coyote responses to humans were: distance decay to roads, building density (200 m), and the proportion of natural (800 m), modified open (200 m), mowed (100 m), water (200 m), residential (100 m) and commercial land cover classes (1600 m).

-Once we selected optimal scales for each variable, we checked for correlation among predictor variables using Spearman’s rank correlation coefficient.
-We removed residential habitat from models of coyote response to humans because it exhibited strong correlation with both building density (rho = 0.61, P < 0.001) and the distance decay to roads (rho = 0.62, P < 0.001).
-In the subset of reports used for the analysis of human perceptions, natural land cover and water were strongly correlated (rho = 0.62, P < 0.001), and we removed water.
-Our spatial predictors for models of coyote responses to humans were: distance decay to roads, building density (200 m), and the proportion of natural (800 m), modified open (200 m), mowed (100 m), water (200 m), residential (100 m) and commercial land cover classes (1600 m).
 For models of human perceptions, spatial predictors were the distance decay to roads, building density (200 m), and the proportion of natural (1600 m), modified open (1600 m), mowed (800 m), residential (800 m) and commercial (100 m).
-All variables were standardized to have a mean of zero and standard deviation of one.

 To identify the best spatial predictors, we constructed ordinal regression models with every combination of variables listed above and extracted top models with ΔAIC < 2 of the top model using the dredge function in the package MuMIn (Barton 2020).
-From the top models (ΔAIC < 2), we used the model.avg function in MuMIn (Barton 2020) to calculate model-averaged weighted coefficients for the predictor variables and estimated 99% confidence intervals, conservative estimates because we did not account for spatial autocorrelation, to determine the spatial predictors significantly predicting a change in coyote responses to humans or human perceptions of coyotes (Grueber et al. 2011).
+From the top models (ΔAIC < 2), we used the model.avg function in MuMIn (Barton 2020) to calculate model-averaged weighted coefficients for the predictor variables and estimated 99% confidence intervalsto determine the spatial predictors significantly predicting a change in coyote responses to humans or human perceptions of coyotes.